Minimal permutation representations for linear groups: Introduction

+In general, computing $p(G)$ for a non-simple group $G$, and determining the structure of the corresponding faithful permutation representation, is far more complicated than computing the minimal degree $\rho(G)$ of $G$.
+For comparison, if $G$ is a group of order $q^n$ for a prime number $q$, then by Sylow's theorem, $G$ has a subgroup of order $q^{n-1}$, and as a result, $\rho(G)$ is always equal to $q^n/ q^{n-1} = q$.
+On the other hand, by \cite{Elias, EST}, the quantity $p(G)$ is related to the fine structure theory of $G$.

-We next turn our attention to the case of $\GL_n(\F_q)$.
-Observe that $\GL_n= A\cdot \SL_n$, where $A$ is the group of diagonal matrices with any $a \in {\F_q}^\times$ as the top left element on its diagonal and every other element equal to $1$.
-This might suggest that the degree of the minimal faithful permutation representation for $\GL_n(\F_q)$ can be easily computed from that of $\SL_n(\F_q)$ by utilizing the semi-direct product decomposition.
+There are very few results in literature about the computation of $p(G)$ for a non-simple finite group $G$ of Lie type.
+In fact, to the best of our knowledge, save for the few examples worked out in the Atlas \cite{Conway}, the only known family of example is $G = \SL_2(\F_q)$ for $q$ a prime power.
+Theorem 3.7 of \cite{gl2} claims to have computed $p(\GL_2(\F_q))$ but as we will see, this result is wrong; the correct result for this case is stated as Theorem \ref{theo11} below where we bootstrap the result on $\SL_2$ to build minimal faithful representations of $\GL_2$.
+The passage from $\SL_2$ to $\GL_2$ is not trivial.
+Observe that $\GL_2(\F_q)= D_1 \cdot \SL_2(\F_q)$, where $D_1$ is the group of diagonal matrices with any $a \in {\F_q}^\times$ as the top left element on its diagonal and every other element equal to $1$.
+This might suggest that the degree of the minimal faithful permutation representation for $\GL_2(\F_q)$ can be easily computed from that of $\SL_2(\F_q)$ by utilizing the semi-direct product decomposition.
 In fact, Lemma 2.4 in \cite{EDH} claims that the degree of the minimal faithful permutation representation of the semi-direct product $G \rtimes H$ is the same as that of $G$.
-However, there is a mistake in line $6$ of \cite{EDH}'s proof.
+However, there is a mistake in line six of the proof.
 The authors' claim that if $B_1, \cdots, B_k$ gives a minimal faithful representation of $G$, then the core in $GH$ of $B_1H \cap \cdots \cap B_kH = $ core of $(B_1 \cap \cdots \cap B_k)H$ is the core in $GH$ of $B_1 \cap \cdots \cap B_k$ times the core in $GH$ of $H$.
 This is not necessarily true, and in fact false in our case.
 In general the subgroup structure of semi-direct product is very complicated, and by \cite[Lemma 1.3]{prodsubgp}, maximal subgroups of the direct product of groups depend on both groups and are typically quite intricate.
-Even for a familiar group like the dihedral group the minimal permutation representation is surprisingly small, \cite{Elias}.
+Even for a familiar group like the dihedral group the minimal faithful permutation representation is surprisingly small, \cite{Elias}.

-Here we prove an upper bound for the size of the minimal faithful permutation representations of $\GL_n(\F_q)$ by explicitly constructing a faithful permutation representation of $\GL_n(\F_q)$.
-We also explicitly work out the cases of $\GL_2(\F_q)$ and $\GL_3(\F_q)$, and determine all minimal permutation representations of these groups.
-Again, we formulate a general conjecture for the value $p(\GL_n(\F_q))$.